Royals vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total five times.

-- The Royals have had a spread listed in one of their past 10 matchups and have covered every time.
+- Oddsmakers have not posted a spread in any of the Royals' past 10 matchups.

 Royals Betting Records & Stats

-- The Royals have been victorious in 37, or 30.8%, of the 120 contests they have been chosen as underdogs in this season.
+- The Royals have won in 37, or 30.6%, of the 121 contests they have been named as odds-on underdogs this year.

-- This season, Kansas City has won five of its 17 games, or 29.4%, when it's the underdog by at least +195 on the moneyline.
+- Kansas City has played as an underdog of +240 or more once this season and won that game.

-- The Royals have an implied victory probability of 33.9% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Royals have a 29.4% chance of walking away with the win.

-- Kansas City's games have gone over the total in 70 of its 141 chances.
+- So far this season, Kansas City and its opponents have hit the over in 70 of its 142 games with a total.

 - The Royals are 10-8-0 against the spread in their 18 games that had a posted line this season.